 The One-Step 1940 ED tools consists of the Large City ED Finder, the ED Street Finder, the ED Definitions tool, the 1930/1940 ED converter, the ED Map tool, and the Census Tracts tool.
 That's a daunting number of tools so, to make life simpler, a Tutorial Quiz was recently introduced (yes, another tool) that guides the user through a series of questions and recommends the appropriate tool based on his answers.

 http://www.jewishmuseummilwaukee.org/.
-I have volunteered there doing image scanning, to help make more images available digitally for online research.
+I have volunteered there doing image scanning, to help make more images available digitally for the archive.
 Anyone with some time available should consider volunteering at museums, libraries or other historical societies.
-Besides helping to increase available information, it's very satisfying work and if done by detail-conscious people with care and an eye for genealogical significance, it is a great contribution on many levels.
+Besides helping them, you will learn a lot.
+It's very satisfying work and if done by detail-conscious people with care and an eye for genealogical significance, it is a great contribution on many levels.

 For local Jewish Genealogical Societies, go to http://www.iajgs.org.
 On the home page, left side is a button called "member societies."
 The JGSs are arranged by state.